akasztalska/web-scraper/README.md

 Technologies used:
 - Python
 - Beautifulsoup
-- Python modules:requests and o
+- Python modules:requests and os

 *Project based on JetBrains Academy project